Durjoy10/My-Resume/README.md

 # My-Resume
-hello my name is Durjoy Dey. i am a student of Daffodil International University in CSE student and this repo contains my curriculum vitae.
+Hello my name is Durjoy Dey.
+I am a student of Daffodil International University in CSE student and this repo contains my curriculum vitae.